Soap Making Essentials

 Jojoba Oil

-Jojoba Oil is cold pressed from the beans of the Simmodsia Chinensis plant.
+Jojoba Oil is cold pressed from the seeds of the Simmodsia Chinensis plant native to the deserts in south western North America.

-- creates a barrier that protects the skin from the elements.
+• Creates a barrier that protects the skin from the elements while leaving a satiny feeling finish to your skin.

 The chart below shows the approximate percentages of fatty acids present in Jojoba Oil.
 Since it is a liquid wax, it doesn't contain many of the regular fatty acids we normally see in soap making oils.